Hyunglok-Kim/Hyunglok-Kim.github.io/bash_commands.md

 ---
 layout: resume
 ---
-## This page includes bash commands that I use frequently in Linux
+## This page includes simple bash command lines that I found usefull in Linux

 ### How to zip files and move to the local machine